awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.Backtrack.md

 ### Console<a name="AuroraMySQL.Managing.Backtrack.Disabling.Console"></a>

 You can disable backtracking for a DB cluster using the console\.
+After you turn off backtracking entirely for a cluster, you can't enable it again for that cluster\.

-**To disable the backtrack feature for a DB cluster using the console**
+**To disable the Backtrack feature for a DB cluster using the console**

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.